satyam-dev/web3-transactions/README.md

 You can try any other valid ETH address and see similar results.
 Find more addresses [here](https://etherscan.io/)

+**NOTE: Etherscan APIs crash sometimes because of busy network.
+Please reload the app if you see 404.**

 ### Desktop View
 ![desktop_view](https://github.com/user-attachments/assets/5391e073-f72e-4b76-892c-ab8b662f0176)